📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 The most important distinction between the Portugal D7 Visa vs Spain Non-Lucrative Visa is that you are not allowed to work in Spain with the Non-Lucrative Visa.
 However, you may work in Portugal on the D7 Visa.

-This visa is intended for individuals who can support themselves financially without engaging in any economic activities within Spanish territory.
-However, after the first year, you may be able to switch visa types (to a Work Visa).
-It’s important that you discuss your concerns with knowledgeable immigration experts who can guide you.
+This visa is designed for individuals who can sustain themselves financially without working or conducting business in Spain.
+However, after the first year, you may have the option to switch to a Work Visa.
+To better understand your situation, it’s always wise to discuss your concerns with knowledgeable immigration experts who can provide proper guidance.

 Moving onto the income requirements for Spain’s Non-Lucrative Visa.
 The main applicant must show proof of income worth 400% of the IPREM (Indicador Público de Renta de Efectos Múltiples).
-This amounts to €2,400/month (€28,800 annually).
+This amounts to €2,400/month (€28,800 annually), per the official government site.

 In addition, the amount for any dependents should be 100% of the IPREM, which is €600/month (€7,200 annually).